 Heavy bleeding during menstrual periods or spotting between periods is sometimes considered abnormal bleeding.
 If these are issues you’re experiencing, the team of women’s health practitioners at Susquehanna OB/GYN and Nurse Midwifery can help you at their Bel Air and Havre de Grace, Maryland, offices.
 Before living another day with abnormal bleeding, schedule an evaluation.
-You can book your visit by using the online scheduling system, or by calling the clinic.
+You can book your visit by using the online scheduling system, or by calling our Bel Air or Havre de Grace office.

 Your uterine lining sheds roughly every 28 days, which results in your menstrual period.
 It’s normal to experience some slight heavy bleeding during the first part of your period.